• Skip to main content

 Anyone on a tight budget should consider the Marmot PreCip before all else.
 In most common travel situations, the jacket will hold out well as emergency rainwear.
 It is, however, more well suited to light rains and as a temporary fix than a solution to a thorough day-long soaking.

-With the lower cost comes the trade-off of the Marmot PreCip being one of the least reliable jackets in the mix.
-While it will hold up to light rain, getting caught in a heavy downpour might leave you jaded.
-Anyone needing dependable protection—and willing to spend a little more for—should look elsewhere such as to the Columbia Watertight II.
+The lower cost comes with a trade-off: The Marmot PreCip is one of the least reliable jackets in the mix.
+Although it’ll hold up to light rain, getting caught in a heavy downpour might leave you jaded.
+Anyone needing dependable protection—and willing to spend more—should look elsewhere.
+The Columbia Watertight II is a good alternative in the price range.

 Arc’teryx Zeta LT

-Priding itself on versatility, the Arc’teryx Zeta LT is the perfect companion for anything from urban backpacking to backwoods trekking.
+The Arc’teryx Zeta LT prides itself on versatility.
+It’s the perfect companion for anything from urban backpacking to backwoods trekking.

-The lightweight and packable three-layer GORE-TEX® fabric is highly breathable and sheds off wind and water with ease.
+The lightweight and packable three-layer GORE-TEX® fabric is highly breathable.
+It sheds off wind and water with ease.

-The Arc’teryx Zeta LT is among the most comfortable rain jackets on the list thanks to the GORE® C-KNIT™ (circular knit) backer.
+The Arc’teryx Zeta LT is among the most comfortable waterproof jackets on the list.
+It’s fitted with a GORE® C-KNIT™ (circular knit) backer.

-In bigger downpours the Arc’teryx StormHood™ secures with a single adjuster without impairing your line of sight to keep your head dry.
+In bigger downpours the Arc’teryx StormHood™ secures with a single adjustment.
+It never impairs your line of sight while keeping your head dry.

-If you need a rain jacket that stands up to extended wear, the Arc’teryx Zeta LT is a good performer.
-The circular knit backer improves the jacket’s breathability and comfort, especially combined with the trim fit.
-On most wearers, there’s enough room for an extra layer underneath to extend the jacket’s warmth.
+Need a rain jacket that stands up to extended wear?
+The Arc’teryx Zeta LT is a good performer.
+The circular knit backer improves the jacket’s breathability.
+Combined with the trim fit, it also adds plenty of comfort.

-While the Arc’teryx Zeta LT is a good all-around performer, the zippered pockets are merely water-resistant not waterproof.
-Items that could get damaged—such as a passport or compact camera—should be stored in the internal pocket rather than the externals.
+Although the Arc’teryx Zeta LT is a good all-around performer, it’s got a few weak points.
+The zippered pockets are merely water-resistant not waterproof.
+You should store damage-prone items—such as a passport or compact camera—in the internal pocket rather than the externals.

 Outdoor Research Helium II

-Weighing in at 181 grams, it’s hard to find a jacket that you’ll notice less in your backpack than this.
-And that’s before knowing you can practically squeeze the Helium II into your pocket—it compresses as small as a protein bar!
+Weighing in at 181 grams, it’s hard to find a jacket you’ll notice less in your backpack than this.
+And let’s not forget: You can squeeze the Helium II into your pocket; the jacket compresses as small as a protein bar.

-Watertightness on the Outdoor Research Helium II is provided by the Pertex® Shield+ shell.
-It’s breathable although the lack of pit-zips makes it more suitable as an emergency rain jacket rather than an all-day wear in warmer weather.
+The Pertex® Shield+ shell provides watertightness on the Outdoor Research Helium II.
+The fabric is breathable.
+The jacket lacks pit-zips though.
+It’s more suitable as an emergency rain jacket than for all-day wear in warmer weather.

-Anyone who feels space is at a premium will love the ultra-compressibility of the Outdoor Research Helium II.
-It’s among the lightest offerings on the market, just shy of the ridiculously ultra-lightweight Montane Minimus 777 Pull-On.
+Feel space is at a premium?
+You’ll love the ultra-compressibility of the Outdoor Research Helium II.
+It’s among the lightest offerings on the market.
+It’s just shy of the ultra-lightweight Montane Minimus 777 Pull-On.
 You’ll hardly even notice carrying it.
-At its more reasonable price point and with its full-zipper, however, the Outdoor Research Helium II defeats the Minimus 777 in practicality and budget-friendliness.

-With an intense focus on compressibility and weight, the Outdoor Research Helium II isn’t a good all-around choice for trips where you expect a large range of temperatures.
-The jacket functions best in mild weather—anything warmer will leave you feeling sticky.
-The Arc’teryx Norvan SL works much better in this regard.
+The jacket’s intense focus on compressibility and weight comes at a cost.
+The Outdoor Research Helium II isn’t a good all-around choice for trips where you expect a large range of temperatures.
+The jacket functions best in mild weather.
+The jacket’s lack of pit zips will leave you feeling sticky in warmer conditions.
+The Arc’teryx Norvan SL is an airier choice.

 Arc’teryx Norvan SL

-At an insanely feathery 120 grams, no ultralight men’s rain jacket impresses the scale gods like the Arc’teryx Norvan SL.
+At a feathery 120 grams, no ultralight men’s rain jacket impresses the scale gods like the Arc’teryx Norvan SL.

-The minimalist design uses the brand-spankin’-new GORE-TEX® with Permanent Beading Surface to offer up the most breathable shell on the market.
+The minimalist design uses the brand-spankin’-new GORE-TEX® with Permanent Beading Surface.
+It adds up to the most breathable shell on the market.

-The new technology allows the jacket to function without an external textile to weigh it down.
-What results is one of the driest, lightest and most comfortable rain jackets on the market.
+With the new technology, the jacket functions without an external textile to weigh it down.
+What results is one of the driest, lightest, and most comfortable rain jackets on the market.

-For trail runners or hikers, it’s hard to find anything that will match the vapour movement of the Arc’teryx Norvan SL.
+For trail runners or hikers, nothing matches the vapour movement of the Arc’teryx Norvan SL.

-Travellers who find space at a premium or need to shed pounds of their carry-on luggage will appreciate the ridiculously light Arc’teryx Norvan SL.
-Among the best rain jackets for men, it’s also a top performer in warmer conditions.
-Even without pit-zip, the Venturi-style continuous ventilation is among the best in class for extended wear during outdoor activities.
+It’s also a top performer in warmer conditions.
+Even without pit-zips, the Venturi-style continuous ventilation is excellent.
+It’s among the finest choices for extended wear during outdoor activities.

 Depending on the weather conditions, the Arc’teryx Norvan SL might be too minimalist.
-Although the waterproofing and breathability are second-to-none, don’t expect the jacket to keep you warm in plummeting temperatures.
+The waterproofing and breathability are second-to-none.
+But don’t expect the jacket to keep you warm in plummeting temperatures.
 The jacket appeals more to active travellers who work up a good sweat than run-of-the-mill urban explorers.

 Columbia Watertight II

 What’s in a name?
 Apparently a lot.
-What makes the Columbia Watertight II such a compelling choice among the best men’s rain jackets is that it does exactly what is says: it simply provides excellent waterproofing and keeps you dry.
+What makes the Columbia Watertight II such a compelling choice is that it does exactly what is says.
+It simply provides excellent waterproofing and keeps you dry.

 It’s hard to find better value than the Columbia Watertight II.
-This ultralight rain jacket uses Columbia’s own guaranteed Omni-Tech® fabric that outfits both impressive waterproofness and breathability.
-Two zippered side pockets are perfect for stashing away valuables that need to stay dry for your journey.
+This ultralight rain jacket uses Columbia’s own guaranteed Omni-Tech® fabric.
+The material outfits both impressive waterproofness and breathability.
+Two zippered side pockets are perfect for stashing away valuables that need to stay dry.

-Nearly any traveller would appreciate the value of the Columbia Watertight II.
-The proprietary Omni-Tech® fabric does as good a job at shedding rain as the more expensive GORE-TEX® membranes.
-In fact, there’s nothing else in the Columbia Watertight II’s price range that compares in terms of reliability.
+Any traveller will appreciate the value of the Columbia Watertight II.
+The proprietary Omni-Tech® fabric sheds rain as well as more expensive GORE-TEX® membranes.
+In fact, no other jacket in the Columbia Watertight II’s price range is as reliable.

 Helly Hansen Highlands

-The beautiful style of the Helly Hansen Highlands comes at the expense of the jacket’s weight and packability.
-If you need an emergency jacket to stuff into your day pack, the ultra-lightweight Montane Minimus 777 Pull-On or Arc’teryx Norvan SL are better choices.
+The beautiful style of the Helly Hansen Highlands comes at the expense of weight & packability.
+Need an emergency jacket to stuff into your daypack?
+The ultra-lightweight Arc’teryx Norvan SL is a better choice.

 Columbia EvaPOURation

-An intense focus on breathability defines the Columbia EvaPOURation, one of the top picks for the best rain jackets for men.
-With its classic simple Columbia style, the EvaPOURation sways between urban environments and the backwoods without a second thought.
+An intense focus on breathability defines the Columbia EvaPOURation.
+The jacket’s is designed in classic Columbia style.
+It sways between urban environments and the backwoods without a second thought.

 The function of the Columbia EvaPOURation rests upon the Omni-Tech™ membrane.
-With it, water is kept out without sacrificing much breathability.
+With it, the water stays out without sacrificing much breathability.

-Where the Columbia EvaPOURation truly steps up though is with the Omni-Wick EVAP™ advanced evaporation system that gives the jacket its name.
-When the temperature kicks up a notch, the wick-ed fabric scatters sweat over a larger area to help it evaporate quicker.
-The underarm venting on the Columbia EvaPOURation, the only Columbia rain jacket in the series to feature it, speeds the process further.
+The Columbia EvaPOURation steps up with its Omni-Wick EVAP™ advanced evaporation system.
+It gives the jacket its name.
+When the temperature kicks up a notch, the wick-ed fabric scatters sweat over a larger area.
+It helps it evaporate quicker.
+The underarm venting on the Columbia EvaPOURation speeds the process further.
+(This is the only Columbia rain jacket in the series to feature it.)

-If you’re planning to get active on your travels (or are travelling to a warmer destination), the spectacular ventilation on the Columbia EvaPOURation is truly best-in-class for the price range.
-On top of that, when considering how well the jacket holds up in the elements, finding better value is tough.
+Planning to get active on your travels?
+Travelling to a warmer destination?
+The spectacular ventilation on the Columbia EvaPOURation is best-in-class for the price range.
+On top of that, considering how well the jacket holds up in the elements, finding better value is tough.

 Only a small percentage of travellers would find their needs unmet by the Columbia EvaPOURation.
-When in need of something more stylish, The Helly Hansen Highlands makes a more satisfying statement.
+Need something more stylish?
+The Helly Hansen Highlands makes a more satisfying fashion statement.

-Striking in its simplicity, The North Face Venture delivers on both an elegant, streamlined style and reliable rain protection.
+The North Face Venture 2 is striking in its simplicity.
+It delivers both an elegant, streamlined style and reliable rain protection.

-The zippered underarm ventilations adds extra air flow to cool you down as you scour the trails or the streets in search of the sublime.
+The zippered underarm ventilation adds extra airflow.
+Opening them up cools you down as you scour the trails or the streets in search of the sublime.

-The simple yet stylish The North Face Venture is perfect for anyone needing excellent waterproofing at a good value.
-The breathability and extra ventilation in the armpits makes this jacket one of the better choices in warmer climates.
+Simple yet stylish, The North Face Venture 2 is perfect for anyone needing excellent waterproofing at a good value.
+The breathability and extra ventilation in the armpits are a bonus.
+They make this jacket one of the better choices in warmer climates.

-Although certainly not heavy or bulky, The North Face Venture is not the most suitable candidate for stuffing into a tight corner in your carry-on luggage or daypack.
-The ultra-lightweight and packable Arc’teryx Norvan SL or Outdoor Research Helium II fit the bill better for minimalists.
+Although neither heavy nor bulky, The North Face Venture 2 isn’t the most packable jacket of the bunch.
+It won’t stuff into a tight corner in your carry-on luggage or daypack.
+Want something ultra-lightweight and packable?
+Go with the Arc’teryx Norvan SL or Outdoor Research Helium II instead.

 Still can’t decide on the perfect rain jacket for your travels?
 Here are the top picks:

-Most stylish: If you need to look good and stay dry, the Helly Hansen Highlands is the top choice.
-The design, based on a parka, adds an air of adventure and mystique that the sportier models simply don’t have.
+• The Handsome Devil (Most stylish): Need to look good and stay dry?
+The Helly Hansen Highlands is the top choice.
+The design, based on a parka, adds an air of adventure and mystique that sportier models lack.

-Best rain protection: Of all the jackets the Patagonia Torrentshell is overall the best performer in the rain.
-The hood keeps your face shielded better than most other competitors with the full-lined pockets reliably protect your belongings.
+• The Storm Defeater (Best rain protection): Of all the jackets the Patagonia Torrentshell is the best performer in the rain.
+The hood keeps your face shielded better than most other competitors.
+The lined pockets reliably protect your belongings.

-Lightest and most packable: At just 120 grams, there’s no jacket that’s lighter than the Arc’teryx Norvan SL.
-So light, you’ll hardly even notice it in your daypack!
+• The Featherweight Champ (Lightest & most packable): At just 120 grams, no jacket is lighter than the Arc’teryx Norvan SL.
+It’s so light you’ll hardly even notice it in your daypack!

-Best value: As an overall performer, the Columbia Watertight II is your best choice in the mix.
-It equals or even outperforms many other top jackets in both reliability and comfort at a more reasonable price point.
+• The Generalist (Best value): As an overall performer, the Columbia Watertight II is the best choice in the mix.
+It equals or even outperforms many other top jackets in reliability and comfort.
+All at a reasonable price point.

 Montane Minimus 777 Pull-On

-Sitting near the top among ultralight rain jackets, the Montane Minimus 777 Pull-On is about as light as they come.
+Sitting near the top ultralight choices, the Montane Minimus 777 Pull-On is about as light as they come.
 The jacket’s design pushes minimalism to the extreme, weighing in at a scant 140 grams.
 Less than the weight of a baseball!

 The PERTEX Shield+ fabric provides a breathable and waterproof shell in three layers.
-Seams are tight, featuring a 12-13 stitch count and micro-taped for breathability and watertightness.
+Seams are tight.
+They features a 12-13 stitch count and micro-taped for breathability and watertightness.

-Unlike many men’s raincoats, the zipped external chest pocket on the Montane Minimus 777 Pull-On keeps water out with its special YKK® AquaGuard® zipper technology.
+Unlike many men’s raincoats, the zipped external chest pocket on the Montane Minimus 777 Pull-On keeps water out.
+It’s treated with YKK® AquaGuard® zipper technology.

-It’s the perfect size to stow away your mobile or a small compact camera to capture your moments on the trail or the boulevards.
+The pocket is the perfect size to stow away your mobile device.
+You can even fit in a small compact camera to capture your moments on the trail or the boulevards.

-Backpackers who take their packing weight seriously should consider the Montane Minimus 777 Pull-On.
-At just 140 grams, this rain jacket is, along with the Arc’teryx Norvan SL, in rarified air.
-And surprisingly durable considering.
+Backpackers who want to minimize their packing weight should consider the Montane Minimus 777 Pull-On.
+At 140 grams, this rain jacket is, along with the Arc’teryx Norvan SL, in rarified air.
+And it’s surprisingly durable considering.

 With an obsession with minimalist design comes a trade-off.
 The Montane Minimus 777 Pull-On is most suitable for mild weather.
-There are no pit-zips for increased ventilation, so in hotter climates, the Montane Minimus 777 Pull-On does not shine.
+There are no pit-zips for increased ventilation.
+In hotter climates, the Montane Minimus 777 Pull-On does not shine.
 Likewise on very cool days.

 Budget backpackers may also find the price of the Montane Minimus 777 Pull-On off-putting.
-Other competitors like the Outdoor Research Helium II and Arc’teryx Norvan SL pull the same job off similarly at a lower price point.
-And as full-zip jackets, some travellers might find these options more appealing.
+Other competitors like the Outdoor Research Helium II and Arc’teryx Norvan SL pull off the same job at a lower price point.
+And as full-zip jackets, these options may be more appealing to some travellers.

 A rain jacket could be one of the most important pieces in your travel gear arsenal.
 It’s rare to find a travel destination where staying dry isn’t at least a minor concern.
 In some of our favourite places–whether Iceland, Bali, Taiwan or Scotland—getting drenched is almost inevitable.

 Still confused and can’t decide?
-Let this buyers’ guide help push you towards finding the perfect rain jacket for your next trip—and many more to come!
+Let this buyers’ guide help push you towards finding the perfect rain jacket for men for your next trip…

 Fabrics & Materials